komed3/logarscale/README.md

-# logscale
+# LogScale

 This lightweight npm package can be used to calculate a simple logarithmic scale between two given values (minimum and maximum) and the base.

 It handles negative values as well as any positiv logarithmic base.

 ## Install